girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 8/Unfetch.md

 ## What is Unfetch

-It is just an external library for AJAX fetch() call with headers and text or json responses
+It is just an external library for AJAX fetch() call with headers and text or json responses.
+Its is about 500 bytes of ES3 gzipped so can be used without any worries.
+It can also habdle a API request easily using async function

 ## Installation